Nik4053/NHLog/README.md

 No setup required.
 Check the documentation for more info.

-Here the first part of the LOGGER class documentation:
+You can find the already built .jar in the /jar/ directory.

- @version 1.0.170322
+ version: 1.0.170322
- @author Nik4053
+ author: Nik4053

 Created with the help of this tutorial:
 {@link http://www.vogella.com/tutorials/Logging/article.html}

 And is therefore released under Eclipse Public License - v 1.0

+Here the first part of the LOGGER class documentation:
  ____________________________________________________________________________
           This class is used for creating the Logger.
           Setup: